Tuesday, March 10, 2026

 A group exhibition at Geer Pouls' gallery in 1986 2.

-The title of the 1986 group exhibition which included an entire wall of Marlies' “designs for large vases,” was KERAMIEK.
+The title of the 1986 group exhibition that included an entire wall of Marlies' Designs for Large Vases was KERAMIEK.

-I asked Geer Pouls if there were any photos of this Marlies wall kept in his archive.
+I asked Geer Pouls if he still had photos of that Marlies wall.

-After checking his answer was that unfortunately no photos had been taken.
+After checking his archives it turned out that no photos were taken.

-He did dig up this invitation card, though, and sent me a folder with more great stuff from his archive.
+Geer did dig up the invitation card, though, and he sent me a folder with more great stuff from his archives.
 A wonderful gift which I will pass on to the Stedelijk Museum Breda

-The only names I am familiar with are Annerie Teuling and Rob Brandt.
+The only names I knew were Annerie Teuling and Rob Brandt.
 I had to look up the rest.
-Johanna Schweizer was apparently known as the Louise Bourgeois from Breda.
+Johanna Schweizer apparently was known in Breda as the local Louise Bourgeois.
 Hopefully that was a joke.

 Tuesday, January 27, 2026